jasasonc/FatigueDS/docs/source/index.rst

 Welcome to the pyFDS documentation!
 ===============================================================

-pyFDS is a Python-based toolkit for calculating Extreme Response Spectrum (ERS) and Fatigue Damage Spectrum (FDS) for different types of signals.
-It supports calculation for sine, sine-sweep and random signals, defined in time-domain and in frequency-domain.
+pyFDS is a Python-based toolkit for calculating the Extreme Response Spectrum (ERS) and the Fatigue Damage Spectrum (FDS) for various types of signals.
+It supports calculations for sine, sine-sweep, and random signals, defined in both the time domain and the frequency domain.

 .. image:: fds_ers_graphic.png

 For a quick guide on using the package, see :doc:`getting_started`.
-For a short examples of using the package with sine and sine sweep signals, see :doc:`sine_sine_sweep_signal`.
-For a short example with random signal, see :doc:`random_signal`
+For short examples of using the package with sine and sine sweep signals, see :doc:`sine_sine_sweep_signal`.
+For a short example using a random signal, see :doc:`random_signal`

 The source-code for this package is available on `GitHub <https://github.com/ladisk/pyFDS>`_.

-The theory is based on book by C. Lalanne [1]_.
+The theory is based on the book by C. Lalanne [1]_.

 Contents